grpc/proposal/A14-channelz.md

     owning channel.
 A subchannel may have channels and subchannels.
 A subchannel is a directed acyclic graph (DAG).
 Only leaf subchannels may have sockets.
 Interior subchannels may only have channels and subchannels.
+3. A descendent channel is either a channel or subchannel that is logically owned by a higher level channel.
+Typically these are subchannels, but may be channels themselves.
-3. A "server" represents the entry point for RPCs.
+4. A "server" represents the entry point for RPCs.
 A server may have one or more listening sockets, and has a collection of "services".
 Unlike clients, servers are not hierarchical.
 A server may only have sockets.
-4. An "endpoint" is either a channel or a server.
+5. An "endpoint" is either a channel or a server.
 The local and remote endpoints may exist within the same process.
-5. A "socket" is roughly equivalent to a file descriptor.
+6. A "socket" is roughly equivalent to a file descriptor.
 A socket may be connected or unconnected (such as a listen socket).
-6. A "connection", sometimes called a transport, represents the link between two endpoints.
+7. A "connection", sometimes called a transport, represents the link between two endpoints.
 It is included here for completeness.
-7. A "client" is a role rather than an abstraction.
+8. A "client" is a role rather than an abstraction.
 A client is the initiator of connections and RPCs, via its channels.
 A client has channels, which it uses to send RPCs.
 This term is used less commonly.